mathiasverraes/15yearsddd/manuscript/mathias-verraes/essay.md

 One advantage of expressing our code in terms of rich, well-adapted domain models, is that sometimes this can lead to finding opportunities for other features.
 It also makes the implementation of those features very easy.

-In this case, the whole point of this modelling exercise was to solve the precision problem.
+In this case, a goal of this modelling exercise was to solve the precision problem.
 Every time a precise value is rounded, what happens to the fractions of cents that the business gains or loses?
 Is this important to the domain?

 If so, we can keep a separate ledger for rounding.
 Every time a fraction of the value is gained or lost by rounding, we record it in the ledger.
 When the fractions add up to more than a cent, we can add it to the next payment.